-- 1. Is this material needed by organic poultry producers?
+- 1. Is fenbendazole needed by organic poultry producers?
 If so, why? - 2.
 Do currently allowed alternatives work to control internal parasites?
-And at what level of effectiveness? - 3.
-What are some of the "emergency" events that would trigger use of this product?
+At what level of effectiveness? - 3.
+What would be some of the "emergency" events that would trigger use of this product?
 And how would producers determine those events? - 4.
 Is there a concern with the 2.4 ppm residue of fenbendazole in eggs?
 Please submit information that supports this concern, or lack of concern.

-&lt;sup>1 https://animaldrugsatfda.fda.gov/adafda/app/search/public/document/downloadFoi/3083
+1 https://animaldrugsatfda.fda.gov/adafda/app/search/public/document/downloadFoi/3083